-For those students who have been assessed through the 8th
+For those students who have been assessed through the 8th Grade NYS assessment, the following benchmarks are used as a baseline:

-- Grade NYS assessment, the following benchmarks are used as a baseline: Students who score at a level 1 or a lower level 2 will receive the most intensive services. - Students who score at an upper level 2 will receive services at a monitor level through Tier I instruction from their English teacher. services at a monitor level through Tier I instruction from their English teacher.
+- Students who score at a level 1 or a lower level 2 will receive the most intensive services. - Students who score at an upper level 2 will receive services at a monitor level through Tier I instruction from their English teacher.